mapoztate/mprado.ml/README.md

 ## goals
 * first of all learn how to use this thing
 * migrate all the content that is currently on mprado.ml to here
-* try to spin up the training.baycyber.net project again
 * do additional research and add them here based on [this](https://samsclass.info/197/research.htm)

 ## inspo